mojaloop/documentation/deployment-guide/deployment-troubleshooting.md

   * Note that the Mojaloop deployment via Helm can take a few minutes to initially startup depending on the system's available resources and specification.
 It is recommended that you wait at least 10m for all Pods/Containers to self heal before troubleshooting.

+## 2. Ingress issues

-### 1.2.
+### 2.1.
 Ingress rules are not resolving for Nginx Ingress v0.22 or later

 #### Description